M. M. Zuhair: Career

-During his tenure as an Ambassador to Iran, he played key role in arranging an Iranian credit line that helped Sri Lanka to obtain fuel supplies on concessionary terms at a critical stage of the war against the LTTE.

-Zuhair qualified at the G C E (Advanced Level) in 1965 from Zahira College, Colombo and entered the Sri Lanka Law College in 1968 where he won the Asia Foundation Scholarship.
+Zuhair studied at Zahira College, whee he qualified at the G C E (Advanced Level), in 1965.
+In 1968 he entered the Sri Lanka Law College, where he won the Asia Foundation Scholarship.
 He passed out as an Advocate in 1970 and was enrolled as an Advocate of the Supreme Court in 1972.

-Zuhair was encouraged by the then Senior State Counsel, later Justice P. Ramanathan of the Supreme Court, to join the Attorney-General’s Department as a State Counsel, which he joined in 1973.
-He served the State for nearly ten years, firstly as a State Counsel, in the civil division for five years and as a Senior State Counsel and prosecutor in the criminal division during the next five years.
+Zuhair was encouraged by the then Senior State Counsel, later Justice P. Ramanathan of the Supreme Court, to join the Attorney-General's Department as a State Counsel, which he joined in 1973.
+He served the State for nearly ten years, firstly as a State Counsel in the civil division for five years and as a Senior State Counsel and prosecutor in the criminal division during the next five years.
 He appeared for the State in a large number of cases both civil and criminal.
 He prosecuted in the High Court in murder cases and appeared in criminal appeals in the Appellate Courts.
-In 1983, he resigned as Senior State Counsel and reverted to private practice.
+In 1983, he resigned as Senior State Counsel and returned to private practice.

-From 1994 to 2000 Zuhair was a Member of Parliament on the Peoples’ Alliance National List in the Chandrika Bandaranaike Kumaratunga government nominated by the Sri Lanka Muslim Congress (SLMC).
-In 2001, he was appointed a President’s Counsel.
+Zuhair became a Member of Parliament from the People's Alliance National List, nominated by the Sri Lanka Muslim Congress (SLMC), in the Government of Chandrika Bandaranaike Kumaratunga, serving from 1990 to 2000.
+In 2001, he was appointed a President's Counsel.

-From 2004 to 2005, Zuhair served as Chairman of the Board of Governors of Zahira College while serving during the same period as the Chairman of the Sri Lanka Rupavahini Corporation.
+From 2004 to 2005, Zuhair served as chairman of the Board of Governors of Zahira College while serving during the same period as the Chairman of the Sri Lanka Rupavahini Corporation.